-Please rate the following tasks based on how often you per erform the task (Freq uency) and how mportant the task is for performance of your job (Importance)).
+8. Please rate the following tasks based on how often you p uency) and how mportant the task is for performance of your job (Importance)).
 Contact Lenses.
-Contact Lenses.
 Frequency Importance 45.
 Evaluate patient preferences, needs, and goals when patients are considering or requesting contact lenses.
 46. Review patient history to evaluate problems with contact lenses; and conditions, allergies, or medications that might affect contact lens use.
-Review examination records to identify patient past or current corrective prescriptions.
+47. Review examination records to identify patient past or current corrective prescriptions.
 48. Examine patient with biomicroscope to check for current ocular health conditions that affect contact lens use.
 49. Determine if patient would benefit from a prosthetic or therapeutic lens.
 50. Measure patient corneas and the contribution to total astigmatism and total refraction.
 51. Verify lens parameters for rigid lenses with instruments.
 52. Use corneal topography to determine corneal health and quality of vision.
-Determine the type of contact lens for patients (e.g., soft vs. RGP, spherical vs. toric) based on patient needs and requirements.
+53. Determine the type of contact lens for patients (e.g., soft vs. RGP, spherical vs. toric) based on patient needs and requirements.
 54. Evaluate the contact lens modality for patients (e.g., daily wear, extended wear, flexible wear).
 55. Calculate the parameters of the lenses to be prescribed from diagnostic data.
 56. Perform over-refraction with contact lenses in place.
 57. Evaluate the fit and movement of contact lenses with a biomicroscope or Burton lamp.
 58. Educate patient or caregiver in the handling, risks, and use of contact lenses.
 59. Analyze and address patient complaints with prescribed contact lenses.
 60. Monitor and evaluate patient physiological response to contact lens wear.

-C. Describe and a training of the first training of training of the first training of th Frequency Importance Prescribe oral or topical medications to treat ocular diseases, disorders, and trauma.
-62. Determine dry eye treatment based on symptoms and clinical findings.
+Management of Eye Disorders and Referrals.
+Frequency Importance 61.
+Prescribe oral or topical medications to treat ocular diseases, disorders, and trauma.
+Determine dry eye treatment based on symptoms and clinical findings.
 Remove nonperforating foreign bodies from comea, sclera, eyelid, or adnexa with instruments.
 64. Epilate eyelashes to treat trichiasis.
 65. Monitor glaucoma suspects and treat glaucoma patients.
 66. Refer glaucoma patients to specialists.
 67. Treat patients with disorders of the anterior or posterior segment.
 68. Refer patients with ocular and suspected systemic conditions to other health care providers.
 69. Provide nutritional recommendations that may help prevent or slow progression of eye diseases.
 70. Manage patients with ocular and other medical emergencies.
 71. Educate patients regarding eye conditions, including possible risks and benefits of treatment.
 72. Manage patients to improve or enhance visual function.
 73. Comanage patient treatment with other medical professionals.